SPECIALIZING IN VINTAGE TOY LINES FROM THE 80s AND 90s

 Loading...

-My Little Pony G1 Essentials
+(My!)
+My Little Pony G1 Guides

 Restoring My Little Pony is the result of almost three years of restoring and customizing My Little Pony toys for my channel RetroGeek Crafts.
 The book contains 86 pages full of detailed step-by-step guides, project features, material and technique comparisons, and much more.
 The book is mostly focused on My Little Pony Generation 1 (MLP G1).
 However, these techniques can be applied to all other generations, including MLP G2, G3, G4, and even G5.